Best Practices to Establish Cloud Infrastructure Configuration Standards

 Vendors that simply take their on-premises physical appliance into a virtual appliance don’t provide a cloud-native experience.
 Cloud-native security offerings offer built-in automated resiliency, scale-out architectures, ease of insertion into the programmable network fabric of the cloud provider and support for transit virtual private cloud (VPC)-like constructs.

-8. Replace Legacy Virtual Private Network (Vpn) And Demilitarized Zone (Dmz) Architectures With Zero Trust Network Access (Ztna)
+8. Replace Legacy Virtual Private Network (VPN) And Demilitarized Zone (DMZ) Architectures With Zero Trust Network Access (ZTNA)

 Where named user access is needed to a cloud-based application or front-end service, don’t use legacy DMZ and VPN architectures.
 Use a ZTNA (Zero Trust Network Access) solution as a stand-alone offering or as part of a broader set of secure access service edge (SASE) capabilities.